BunsDev/crypto-pricefeed/README.md

 # crypto-pricefeed
-Basic framework for a crypto pricefeed including and API.
+Basic framework for a crypto pricefeed including an API.
 Super simple and public API.